 Banana Bread A to Z

 Looking for a twist on your favorite banana bread recipe?
 This roundup features everything from apples to zucchini.

 My children love to bake (and eat) all kinds of banana bread.
 They make this all by themselves, with just a little help from me to put it in the oven. —Kristin Metcalf, Charlton, Massachusetts

 This time of year, one of my favorite snacks is warm banana bread with a glass of nog.
 I decided to combine the two, and was so happy with the resulting eggnog bread. —Kristin Stone, Litte Elm, Texas

 This quick banana nut bread is a family favorite, so I always try to have ripe fruit on hand especially for this recipe.
 I'm sure your family will love this tasty nutty bread as much as mine. —Susan Jones, La Grange Park, Illinois

 We slice this banana bread so thick it is almost embarrassing—but we need fat slices to deliver ample portions of the Pineapple Spread.
 When beating the cream cheese for the spread, beat the cheese until it is as light and fluffy as whipped cream. —Lee Ann Miller, Millersburg, Ohio

 I watch several youngsters each day while their parents are at work.
 They come running when I announce it's time to cook.
-This bread is one of their favorite treats to help bake and eat. —Sharon Ward, King Ferry, New York
+This easy banana bread is one of their favorite treats to help bake and eat. —Sharon Ward, King Ferry, New York

 Our four kids like slices of this moist tropical-tasting banana bread for breakfast.
 I sometimes bake it in mini loaf pans, then freeze the loaves so we can enjoy a small portion at a time. —Mary Watkins, Chaska, Minnesota